Travis

 - OCTOKIT_API_ENDPOINT="GITHUB ENTERPRISE API ENDPOINT"

-You can upload multiple files using yml array notation.
+You can upload multiple files using the yml array notation.
 This example uploads two files.

 deploy: